x13-me/OfficeDocs-Exchange/Exchange/ExchangeServer/architecture/client-access/certificate-procedures.md

 - Allowing the centralized installation and management of certificates on all Exchange servers in the organization.

-For more information about certificates in Exchange 2016 and Exchange 2019, see [Digital certificates and encryption in Exchange Server](certificates.md).
+For more information about certificates in Exchange, see [Digital certificates and encryption in Exchange Server](certificates.md).

 The tasks that are associated with certificate management in Exchange are described in the following table.